nbuckley96/OEAS-895-Capstone-Beam-CP-Project/README.md

 CTD sensor data that contained beam attenuation and either chlorophyll or fluorescence data were extracted from webODV.
 Other CTD parameters pulled were:  cruise identifiers, station identifiers, dat/time, latitude, longitude, pressure, temperature, salinity, oxygen, and photosynthetically active radiation.

+The ASCII spreadsheet used in this project was too large (730 MB) to be placed on GitHub so it was placed in a Google drive folder that can be accessed from the following link:  https://drive.google.com/drive/folders/121quulvUFnAvhx-pjFLY6Aylj8F8iCJY?usp=sharing.
-The ASCII spreadsheet used in this project is placed in the 'Raw Data' folder where 'Data Processing Info' can also be found that was included with the ASCII spreadsheet upon download.
+'Data Processing Info' on the ASCII spreadsheet used in this project can be found within the 'Raw Data' folder and was included with the ASCII spreadsheet upon download.

-* UPDATE:  Due to the size of the raw data file (730 MB) it could not be uploaded.
+Though unrelated to the model, an ODV Collection file has been placed in the 'Raw Data' folder and can be useful for initial data visualization.

 # Notebooks

-These still need to be cleaned up and automated but included are the following notebooks:
+Included are the following notebooks:

-CTD data at a glance
+cruise_transect_profiles
 * This is a notebook that includes a map of plotting initial data locations and some exploratory data visualization to look at vertical distributions of the                 parameters imported from the ASCII spreadsheet.

-Beam CP predicted from Chlorophyll Fluorescence - 14 April 2023
-* This notebook includes applying the data corrections where necessary and then applies the KNeighborsRegressor from scikit learn.
+predict_beamcp_CHL_ONLY
+* This notebook applied a K Nearest Neighbors Regression (frm scikitlearn) to the chlorophyll and beam attenuation data.
+This covers the following:  applying offsets where necessary, finding the optimal k value and then applying that to an initial KNN regression, and then applying a 5-fold cross validation to further validate the results from the train/test (70/30) split used in the initial KNN regression.